 Permission required.
 Required for M.A. students in the Literacy Specialist Program.
 Students work to develop proposals to initiate required Master's action research project.
+This course requires at least 18 hour of out-of-classroom work.

 C&T 4615 - Young children and social policy: Issues and problems